What to Know Before Buying an RV – Checklist

 Body battery with enough ability to be prepared and to stand independently.
 This can apply more to the case of motorhomes instead of campers available.

-Inspecting mattresses is vital not because you will be using them.
+Inspecting mattresses is vital, not because you will be using them.
 You will probably buy new mattresses.
-But the condition of the RV mattresses can give you information about moisture, water leaks, and other problems that have occurred in the vehicle.
+However, the condition of the RV mattresses can give you information about moisture, water leaks, and other problems that have occurred in the vehicle.

 22 – Warranties and Operation Instructions